ajfisher/building-droids-with-js/slides.md

 Notes:
-So this stack can be created with pretty much just this command plus an arduino with firmata on it in about 2 minutes.
+So this stack can be created with pretty much just this command plus an arduino with firmata on it in about 2 minutes and it's generally going to work.

-Which is pretty cool.
-And it’s robust enough now that it’s most likely going to work the first time you try it.
+Yes, even on Windows.

 Now it’s pretty cool to be able to connect a web page to a bit of hardware right?